 There are many bank account packages designed specifically for seniors.
 If you are a senior now, or getting close, you may wish to compare the packages for seniors to find out if there is one that meets your needs.

 There are both low-fee and no-fee accounts available for seniors.
 These accounts offer regular transactions such as withdrawals, deposits, transfers, bill payments and cheque-writing privileges.
-Some seniors’ accounts may include more specialized services such as no-fee money orders, certified cheques and travellers’ cheques, and a discount on safety deposit box rentals.
+Some seniors’ accounts may include more specialized services such as no-fee money orders, certified cheques and a discount on safety deposit box rentals.
 Guaranteed Income Supplement beneficiaries are also eligible to have the fees waived for the low-fee account.

 Brushing Up on Your Knowledge